sotoplatero/vicaria/src/lib/content/services/ruby-points-treatment.md

 ## Ready for Clear, Even Skin?

-**Book your consultation.**

 We'll examine your ruby points, answer your questions, and remove them safely so you can stop thinking about those red spots.

----

-*Vicaria Health is located in downtown Hamilton and serves clients throughout the city—including Westdale, Hamilton Mountain, Dundas, Ancaster, Waterdown, Stoney Creek, and Burlington.*
+*Vicaria Health is located in downtown Hamilton and serves clients throughout the city, including Westdale, Hamilton Mountain, Dundas, Ancaster, Waterdown, Stoney Creek, and Burlington.*

-**Stop feeling self-conscious about red spots.**
+Stop feeling self-conscious about red spots.

 [**Book Your Appointment**](#)